rimstar.org Piezoelectric Crystals - Ignitor from Lighter 1

 Many barbeque lighters use a piezoelectric crystal to create a spark to ignite a gas such as butane.
-When the crystal is used in this way it is often refered to as a piezoelectric ignitor.
+When the crystal is used in this way it is often refered to as a piezoelectric igniter.
 The source of the gas is contained within the lighter body.
 If you remove this piezoelectric crystal while keeping the trigger mechanism and wires attached, you can see that it creates a spark around 7mm in length.
 This is in the kilovolt range.

 I needed such a crystal so I purchased one of these lighters and removed it as the following pictures show.
 Care must be taken in taking it apart since there is a flamable liquid under pressure here.
 I first kept lighting the lighter until it wouldn't light anymore in order to decrease this pressure.
 Note that this decreased the amount of fluid by only half so care must still be taken after this point.